viaacode/mijn-viaa/SETUP.md

 npm install
 npm start
 ```
-then surf to [localhost:1337](localhost:1337) in your browser to run the site.
+Then surf to [localhost:1337](localhost:1337) in your browser to run the site.

 *--everything below is optional--*

+You see all available api calls on [localhost:1337/api](localhost:1337/api) (when config.showApiDocs)

 # Run configurations
 ## environments